turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/measuring_improving_test_coverage.markdown

 ## What is code coverage?

 Code coverage is the measure of how many lines of code are executed by your test suite.
-Generally, you should strive for 100%.
+Generally, you should strive for close to 100%.

 ## What code coverage is not